thomasgeissl/ofPackageManager/README.md

 # ofPackageManager

 ## Description
 ofPackageManager is an experimental package manager for openFrameworks.
-It is not compatible with version 0.9.3 or lower and it does not support windows yet.
+It is compatible with version 0.10.0 or higher and it does not support windows yet.

 ## Usage
 ### Installation